raindropio/help/docs/changelogs/web-desktop.md

 slug: /changelog
 ---

+### 5.6.53 (Aug 29, 2024)
+- We’ve enhanced our suggestions for collections and tags!
+Unlike before, our smarter suggestions no longer need prior training, meaning even empty collections are considered, and the list of suggested tags will include new, relevant ones.

+### 5.6.50 (Jul 23, 2024)
+- Fix not working extension shortcuts in Edge browser.
+[Learn more new shortcuts](../using/browser-extension/index.md#hotkeys)
+- Fix compatability of highlights with Dark Reader extension
+- Web app now support dropping multiple URLs.
+Feel free to drop your browser bookmarks folder from a toolbar, to save them all.
+- Web app now support multiline highlight note
+- Fix collapse/expand all collections action
+- Fix "save all tabs" when there more than 1000 open tabs

 :::note
 All new AI features are made with our private LLM and user data is not used for training
 :::